PierreBSC/Pipeline-SeqFISH/README.md

 Image data formatting and organization
 -----------------------------------------------

-Before running SAMAEL, the data need to be organized in a precise manner to allow fully automated data processing.
+Before running ASAP, the data need to be organized in a precise manner to allow fully automated data processing.
 First the data are split in different folders corresponding to the different **imaging rounds**.
 In each round folder, data are again split into different folder corresponding to the different **imaging position**.
 In each of these position folder, **.png** files are stored, with each **.png** file corresponding to all the z-stacks of one imaging channel.
 In the case of large datasets, we recommend to use **Fiji** macro.

 <img src="Screenshots/File_organisation.png" alt="File_organisation.png" width="400"/>